komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

 ## DHM2007

-The metadata extraction was succesful, no corrupted files occured in the dataset.
+The metadata extraction was succesful, no corrupt files occured in the dataset.
 The directory contains all the tiles across Denmark.
 One tile (6123_485) has an outlier.
-The header file of the las file which saved on las v.1.0 contains limited information: no adjusted GPStime, no georeferencing information possible to retrieve.
+The header file of the las files contain limited information: no adjusted GPStime, no georeferencing information possible to retrieve.
 However linking the tiles to epgs:25832 (ETR89 UTM 32 N based on the GRS80 spheroid) gives the correct geographic location.
 The data acquisition times possible to retrieve from the trajectory data (TODO).
-The las files were extracted with either using TerraScan or CPS/RTW LAS Lib v1.08.The las files were extracted with either using TerraScan or CPS/RTW LAS Lib v1.08.The las files were extracted with either using TerraScan or CPS/RTW LAS Lib v1.08.The las files were extracted with either using TerraScan or CPS/RTW LAS Lib v1.08.
+The las files were extracted with either using TerraScan or CPS/RTW LAS Lib v1.08.

-Based on visual exploration of random tiles the data was measured with a first-last return LiDAR data and the point density is between 0.5 points/m2.
+Based on visual exploration of random tiles the data is a first-last return LiDAR data and the point density is around 0.5 points/$m^2$.

 Point density map           |  Point density histogram :-------------------------:|:-------------------------: